-The fund balance in the general fund decreased by \$1,122,167.
+The general fund fund balance decreased by \$144,128.
 This decrease was due to planned utilization of reserves and excess fund balance offset by budgetary savings.
 Budgetary savings were achieved because costs were lower than anticipated.
-The following budgetary items accounted for these savings: (1) actual utility costs for fuel oil, natural gas and electricity were less than anticipated; (2) actual contract transportation costs were less than budgeted; (3) actual salary costs were less than expected due to mid-year employee retirements and a decrease in the number of students requiring services (4) employer pension costs to the New York State Employee' Retirement System were less than budgeted and (5) expenditures for BOCES services were less than projected.
+The following budgetary items accounted for these savings: (1) actual utility costs for fuel oil, natural gas and electricity were less than anticipated; (2) actual contract transportation costs were less than budgeted; (3) actual salary costs were less than expected and (4) expenditures for BOCES services were less than projected.